Master AI at Work · Free Framework Guide

 Weak

-Summarize this data.
+Summarise this data.

 Strong